Northeastern University Logo

 About the Opportunity

-Reporting to the Executive Director - Advancement, the Director of Major Gifts works with the faculty at COS and Advancement staff across the university to discover, identify, and build relationships with prospective donors—developing strategies for their cultivation and soliciting gifts.
+Reporting to the Executive Director - Advancement, the Senior Director of Major Gifts works with the faculty at COS and Advancement staff across the university to discover, identify, and build relationships with prospective donors—developing strategies for their cultivation and soliciting gifts.
 The Director of Major Gifts plans, organizes, and carries out COS’s major gifts fund-raising program for alumni, parents, and friends of COS.

 They discover, build, and manage a portfolio of 100 + prospective donors who exhibit considerable promise for evolving to major gift capacity over time and whose philanthropic priorities match the education and research programs at COS.
 They solicit gifts in the $100K-$1M+ range.
 They identify key regions nationally for cultivating and soliciting prospective donors.

-The Director of Major Gifts coordinates efforts with Advancement colleagues, and works collaboratively, where appropriate, with colleagues in corporate & foundation relations, leadership giving, international and regional giving, gift planning, and family philanthropy, as well as with other directors of major gifts, on special cross-disciplinary projects.
+The Senior Director of Major Gifts coordinates efforts with Advancement colleagues, and works collaboratively, where appropriate, with colleagues in corporate & foundation relations, leadership giving, international and regional giving, gift planning, and family philanthropy, as well as with other directors of major gifts, on special cross-disciplinary projects.

 This position is Boston-based and is not available for remote work.